 Fees: Trading fees on Plus500 are spreads, currency conversion fees, and swap fees.
 Plus500 does not charge commissions on all instruments.
 Plus500 offers free deposits and withdrawals but charges dormant accounts after 3 months of inactivity.

-Tradable Instruments: Financial instruments that you can trade on Plus500 Singapore are forex currency pairs, shares, indices, commodities (oil, metals, and agriculture), cryptocurrencies, options, and ETFs.
+Tradable Instruments: Financial instruments that you can trade on Plus500 Singapore are CFDs on forex currency pairs, shares, indices, commodities (oil, metals, and agriculture), cryptocurrencies, options, and ETFs.

 Deposits/Withdrawals: You can deposit and withdraw from Plus500 with cards and bank transfers.
 Cards and e-wallets deposits are credited instantly and it takes up to 5 days.
 Withdrawals are processed within 1-3 business days and may take more days for you to receive funds.